Thomas M. Flaherty

 About me

 I received my B.A. in political science from UCLA in 2014.
 I spent three years as a student lobbyist and advocate for issues such as affordable education and the California DREAM Act.
 I grew up partly in California and the Philippines.
 I proudly represent my mixed Filipino heritage as the first in my family to attend college.
-I enjoy surfing, climbing, and very spicy food.

 Email: t1flaher@ucsd.edu